Yegor Ushakov

-Yegor Sergeyevich Ushakov (Егор Сергеевич Ушаков; born 2 December 2002) is a Russian football player who plays for CSKA Moscow.
+Yegor Sergeyevich Ushakov (Егор Сергеевич Ушаков; born 2 December 2002) is a Russian football player who plays for Rodina-2 Moscow.

 Club career

 He made his debut in the Russian Premier League for CSKA Moscow on 3 April 2022 in a game against Ural Yekaterinburg.
 He made his first start and scored his first goal in CSKA's next game on 9 April against Khimki.

 On 20 May 2022, Ushakov signed a new four-year contract with CSKA.

 On 13 September 2023, Ushakov joined Krylia Sovetov Samara on loan with an option to buy.
 The loan was terminated early in March 2024 due to Ushakov's injury.

 In the 2024–25 season, Ushakov only appeared on the bench for CSKA following recovery from the injury, and in the 2025–26 season, he was not included in the matchday squad for any games despite being registered with the league.
+He left CSKA after his contract expired at the end of the 2025–26 season.